-Compressed air is literally the lifeblood of several critical processes in manufacturing.
+Compressed air is literally the lifeblood of several critical processes in the manufacturing industry.
 Here are 5 ways to ease the pressure:

 There’s a growing need to benchmark, optimise and control air compressor performance in an effort to not only reduce downtime, maintenance and productivity losses, but also to minimise financial and environmental losses.